Putting It Out On The Drums

 In 2013, Arrindell retired.
 The two-time Fulbright Scholar, leader in international education, father of two highly accomplished adults, and world traveler concludes, "My grandparents' birth certificate said 'colored', my parents' said 'negro', and I was considered 'negro', as well.
 Later, it was fashionable to be called Afro-American.
 This is where I came from-- ongoing external labeling and identity change.
 Now, I refer to myself as a Black-American.
 These very experiences informed my professional life, and I think this is why I was so effective in supporting international students and advocating for them on national and global level.
 At the same time, injecting much-needed diversity in higher education's leadership."

-(By Anna De Cheke Qualls) (Photo Credits: Dr. Nick Arrindell, Maynard Manzano, and Anna De Cheke Qualls)
+(Photo Credits: Dr. Nick Arrindell, Maynard Manzano, and Anna De Cheke Qualls)